wearearima/blog/_posts/en/2020-07-06-property-based-testing .markdown

 It is clear that like many other testing tools/trends, there is nothing black or white.
 There is no one type of test better than another, at least not absolutely: it depends on the context (functionality/project...) to which it applies.

 Based on this and the research, the ideas I would stay with are:
-* With _property-based testing_, we can replace several example-based tests with only one, testing the method with multiple combinations of inputs (which will vary with each implementation).
+* With _property-based testing_, we can replace several example-based tests with only one, testing the method with multiple combinations of inputs (which will vary with each execution).
 It is more difficult to identify them given their generic nature.

-* With _example-based testing_ the combinations will be ones chosen by the developer (fixed in all implementations) and the tests will be very specific.
+* With _example-based testing_ the combinations will be ones chosen by the developer (fixed in all executions) and the tests will be very specific.
 They are easy to develop and understand.
 They are not that exhaustive.

-At first glance it occurs to me: and why not use `@ ParameterizedTests` with a method that generates the parameters randomly?
+At first glance it occurs to me: and why not use `@ParameterizedTests` with a method that generates the parameters randomly?
 What does PBT offer that you cannot achieve with parameterized tests?

 Basically, it offers us the possibility of having not only values ​​for random inputs, but also different combinations between them (something that we would otherwise have to implement in some other way).